 'PC gone mad'

-However, Hartley-Brewer explained that he can say all of this because he’s a Imam, and that anyone carrying these opinions would be branded “islamophobic.”
+However, Hartley-Brewer said that he can say all of this because he’s a Imam, and that anyone carrying these opinions would be branded “Islamophobic.”

-"It’s PC gone mad, for example in Oxford some student wanted to have an end of term party and they got called out for making Tunisian cous cous and that was cultural appropriation.
+"It’s PC gone mad, for example in Oxford some student wanted to have an end of term party and they got called out for making Tunisian cous cous and that was cultural appropriation," Hargey said.